Things to do in Fredericksburg

 Shopping is undoubtedly one of the most popular things to do in Fredericksburg, Texas.
 The historic buildings along Main Street are home to over 100 shops selling pretty much anything you could be in the market for.

-From antiques and art to clothes, musical instruments, and home décor, the shops of Fredericksburg have you covered.
-The only chain along this lovely street is the jewelry store James Avery, which is allowed a spot because it got its start in the Hill Country a few towns away.
+From antiques and art to clothes, musical instruments, candy, and home décor, the shops of Fredericksburg have you covered.
+There are almost no chains here, so the merchandise is unique and varied, meaning you’re sure to come home with something special from the Hill Country.
 When you’ve had your fill of shopping, there are lots of restaurants and wine tasting rooms where you can indulge while giving your feet a break.

 Take a Peek into the Life of LBJ

 Two points of interest near Fredericksburg in Stonewall and Johnson City, Texas, allow visitors to take a step back into presidential history with a look at the life of Lyndon B. Johnson, the 36th president of the United States.

 Stonewall – just 14 miles from Fredericksburg – is home to the LBJ Ranch, which includes important places from LBJ’s life.
 You can visit the one-room schoolhouse where he learned to read, see his grandparents’ house, and view the Johnson family cemetery.
 A tour through the Texas White House where Johnson spent about one-quarter of his presidency transports you back to the 1960s with a fascinating look at the man behind the office.
 Johnson City is the location of LBJ’s boyhood home and other landmarks significant in his early life.

 Try the Peaches